-- In Analytics Cloud, click the gear icon (icon) and then select Monitor to open the monitor.
+- 1. In CRM Analytics, click the gear icon (2) and then select Monitor to open the monitor.
 The Jobs view of the monitor appears by default. - 2.
 Select Dataflow View. - 3.
 Click the actions list (1) for the dataflow and then select Download to download the existing dataflow definition file.

-Available with Tableau CRM, which is available for an extra cost in Enterprise, Performance, and Unlimited Editions.
+Available with CRM Analytics, which is available for an extra cost in Enterprise, Performance, and Unlimited Editions.
 Also available in Developer Edition.